How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Introduction

 The idea that LISA can study the existence of fast-merging channel BNS system has been introduced in other works.
-Recently, \citet{and20} showed that even by adopting a pessimistic Milky Way merger rate for Galactic BNS systems, LISA would detect tens of such BNSs within four years of continuous observations. \citet{lau20} arrived at similar conclusions suggesting that with the achievable high accuracy on the chirp mass and eccentricity, one can constrain BNS formation scenarios such as the natal kicks imparted to neutron stars at birth.
-In this work, we test the hypothesis that all the fast-merging BNSs are born with a total mass similar to GW190425, and we test the idea of how many events it would take for LISA to set bounds on the fraction of such systems in the Milky Way.
-It is important to mention that in this work, we do not make any assumptions regarding the frequencies of fast-merging BNSs.
-This effectively means that they form at similar frequencies as Galactic binaries.
-It is possible that fast-merging BNSs are born at higher frequencies in the LISA band compared to the bulk of the Milky Way population, and therefore would appear as a sub-population at high frequencies.
+Recently, \citet{and20} showed that even by adopting a pessimistic Milky Way merger rate for Galactic BNS systems, LISA would detect tens of such BNSs within four years of observations. \citet{lau20} arrived at similar conclusions suggesting that with the achievable high accuracy on the chirp mass and eccentricity, one can constrain BNS formation scenarios such as the natal kicks imparted to neutron stars at birth.
+In this work we quantify how many events it would take for LISA to set bounds on the fraction of GW190425-like systems in the Milky Way.
+It is important to mention that in this work, we do not make any assumptions regarding BNS GW frequencies.
+If GW190425-like systems come from the fast-merging channel, it is possible that they would appear at higher frequencies in the LISA band compared to the bulk of the Milky Way population.
+Alternatively, they could form at similar frequencies as the currently known Galactic BNSs but with high eccentricities.
+Thus, we anticipate that to associate massive BNSs with the fast-merging channel additional measurements of the frequency and eccentricity distributions would be required.

 The structure of this work is as follows.
-In Section 2, we analyze LISA's capability to determine the fractional error on the chirp mass of binaries as a function of the gravitational wave (GW) frequency.
+In Section 2, we analyse LISA's capability to determine the fractional error on the chirp mass of binaries as a function of the gravitational wave (GW) frequency.
 In Section 3, we set up a multivariate Gaussian distribution for the binaries detectable by LISA, one following the chirp mass distribution of the Galactic binaries and the other resembling GW190425.
 We study how LISA can recover the relative fraction of the two sub-populations.
 In Section 4, we discuss our results and conclude.